 - A government that takes advantage of this, specifically water needed to irrigate fields, is known as a hydraulic state.
 Note that there's a lot of debate over whether or not dependence on irrigation leads to despotism — it doesn't help that Wittfogel's term for this was "Oriental Despotism"...

 - Earthlike planets cannot support life without liquid water on its surface.
-If its parent star starts to leave the main-sequence stage, said planet's temperature will exceed that of the boiling point of water, and the results will be self-explanatory.
+Most stars grow brighter and hotter as the fusion process continues over time, such that any orbiting planet with liquid water will have its temperature eventually exceed water's boiling point, and the results will be self-explanatory.
 Also, plate tectonics cannot exist without liquid oceans.
-Guess what happens in about 1 billion years!
+Guess what happens to Earth in about 1 billion years!

 - The Haredi Jews in Israel consistently grow in number, and their children are pushed towards religious scholar success more than economic success - hence they're usually taught religious subjects almost exclusively, and their leaders are often vehemently opposed to getting them taught subjects such as English and mathematics.
 Thus they usually live in constant crippling poverty, relying mostly on the non-Haredi society’s taxpayer money for their meager pensions (each Haredi Jew gets just enough to live and support his family, but as they consistently grow in number this has a massive negative impact on Israeli society, as OECD reports show).
 Israeli Minister of Internal Affairs Eli Yishai (who is a Haredi Jew himself) once uttered a notoriously stupid statement saying that a completely Haredi city is preposterous, as it would never be able to support itself.
-Fortunately, this situation is changing, as the State of Israel seems to be making efforts to incorporate them into the work force and into military service, by trying to work out a ‘super-kosher’ solution for them.* You are more than welcome to keep your opinions about how effective or earnest this is, or what the implications for women or non-Jews would be, to yourself.
+Fortunately, this situation is changing, as the State of Israel seems to be making efforts to incorporate them into the work force and into military service, by trying to work out a ‘super-kosher’ solution for them.note

 - Any exclusively dedicated religious group or organization really has the same problem.
 They rely on others to support them, so something as simple as an opposing idea gaining prominence can cause an entire religious hierarchy to collapse or reform into a new version.